 Shaping the future.
 A unique opportunity for today's generation to make a contribution of lasting benefit and to help shape the future of our profession.

-Launched in 2007, ICAEW Foundation is helping to shape the future of the profession by creating life-changing opportunities for disadvantaged students and fostering closer ties between academia and the profession.
+Launched in 2007, ICAEW Foundation is helping to shape the future of the profession by creating life-changing opportunities for disadvantaged students and by fostering closer ties between academia and the profession.

 We are very pleased to provide bursary support to students in many UK universities as well as for some students studying accountancy in Ghana, Hong Kong and Malawi.

 We also support the work of Mango by funding bursaries to provide accounting skills training to individuals working in non-governmental organisations in Africa and Asia.

 We have raised almost £2.6m but still have a challenging way to go to reach our goal of £10m.
 Your help and support is needed more than ever to make a real difference.